 Psalm 56 - the the tune of “A Dove on Distant Oaks”

 Psalm 57-59, and 75 - to the tune of “Do not Destroy”

 Psalm 60 and 80 - to the tune of “The Lily of the Covenant”

 In my book I talk about how minstrels should adopt a mindset of “Renaissance” rather than “Reformation.”
-Renaissance literally meaning “new birth,” while Reformation (it’s intended meaning) is more of a rehash of the old.
-Let me make a distinction.
+Renaissance literally means “new birth,” while Reformation (it’s intended meaning) is more of a reconstruction of the old.
+Now, let me make a distinction.

 What I’m not saying is don’t ever play, remix, or reference old songs.
 In fact, quite the contrary!
-About two weeks ago Courtney and I saw The Robert Glasper Experiment play in Durham.
+About two weeks ago my wife and I saw The Robert Glasper Experiment play in Durham.
 It was a true statement of mastery of musical craft.
-They began with a cover, John Coltrane’s “Acknowledgement” off of his quintessential A Love Supreme.
-It was readily recognizable, but the important factor was that they made it their own.
-They brought a classic song into their style-space and birthed something new.
+They began with a cover, John Coltrane’s “Acknowledgement" off of his quintessential A Love Supreme.
+It was readily recognizable, but they made it their own.
+They brought a classic song into their own style-space and birthed something new.
 Fashioning works into something that has your unique stamp of artistry is a form of new birth.
 What I am against is the wholesale forgery of something that was once fresh and exciting into something that is soulless and stale.